learningByOurselves/learning_VHDL_by_ourselves/documentationAndLinks/interestingDocumentsLinks.md

   **About installation:**

-   > Every IDE and workspace has te be quite different, if you'll work in UNIX-bassed systems
+   > Every IDE and workspace has to be quite different, if you'll work in UNIX-bassed systems
    > make sure if usb drivers and udev rules are right.